“A NEW RAIL KING IS BORN!”

 Will my rulebook (US), radio, and lantern fit inside?

 Yes, the Rail King II was specifically designed to hold this exclusive railroader gear.
 GCOR rulebook in the front raised pocket, radio and lantern in either side pockets.

-Will a laptop fit in the Roadster?
+Will a laptop fit in the Rail King?
 What size laptop?

 The Rail King II Rucksack has a special slide pocket inside the front raised pocket that will accommodate Laptops up to 17 inches.

 Are there any interior pockets or dividers?

 We recommend using our Nomad toiletry kit

 to organize your belongings inside your Rail King II Rucksack.
 The Tri-fold Toiletry bag

 is also a great organizer due to its three individual zippered mesh pockets and unique fold open flat hanging design.